 In Bluff City, homeowners are always searching for ways to save actual bucks on their energy bills.
 Some realize that windows are the main source of heat waste.
 But only a few recognize that window treatments can make the difference between a house that’s easily cooled and heated and one that is a headache to manage.
 Here are three ways energy efficient window treatments help you save actual bucks on your power bills.

 After the glass window, the material of an energy saving window treatment and its functionality determine how good it is at decreasing airflow.
 A blind or shade, with their delicate design, offer little to no defense against the effect of wind.
 Shutters on the other hand are made from wood and non-wood material that makes for the perfect second wall between you and the external climate.
 Take Polywood®

 , for example.
 Its advanced insulation system blocks as much as 30 degrees of airflow from a window.
-That’s the most you’ll find anywhere in Kingsport, if not the US.
+That’s the most you’ll find anywhere in Bluff City, if not the US.
 And with airflow minimized, your heating and cooling system works less to counter the influence of Tennessee’s weather.

 Resist Moisture, Humidity, & Heat Absorption

 In a double-pane window, Polywood shutters have an R-Value of over 6.
 Stacked up against other shutters on the market, that’s the best thermal resistance rating of insulation material.